hillaryosei/tarot/README.md

 # Rider-Waite Tarot App

 Description: A web application for conducting tarot readings!
-(WIP)
+(A work in progress..)

 Hopes for Project: